Telling a good story – Rspec stories from the trenches

 Keep the story goals as real values for the customer

-Story: Search As a website user I want a search box So that I can enter terms and click search
+So that I can enter terms and click search

 Why does the website user want to enter terms and click search?
+To find things!

-Story: Search As a website user I want to search So that I can find content on the website
+So that I can find content on the website

 This is where what David Chelimsky mentions as ‘popping the “why”? stack’ helps us keep focused on real customer values.